tangjie502/ClipMark/tests/README.md

-# MarkSnip Testing Guide
+# ClipMark Testing Guide

-This guide explains how to set up and run the test suite for the MarkSnip extension.
+This guide explains how to set up and run the test suite for the ClipMark extension.
 The tests verify the core functionality of converting HTML to Markdown.

 ## Prerequisites

 You'll need:
 - Python 3.x (to run a local server)
 - A modern web browser (Chrome, Firefox, etc.)
-- The MarkSnip source code
+- The ClipMark source code

 ## Directory Structure

 Ensure your project has the following structure:
 ```
-marksnip/
+clipmark/
 ├── src/
 │   ├── background/
 │   │   ├── turndown.js